toolmantim/vcc-website/README.md

 * `theme/article-summary.php` - The template used to render article summaries on the home or archive pages.
 * `theme/article-single.php` - The template used to render a single article.

+### TODO

+* Add a photo icon/link to the events index (perhaps remove the Google Maps)
+* Link the Google Maps tiles to Google Maps
+* Print stylesheet on the events page?
+* Install duplicate-post plugin